time-series-machine-learning/tsml-eval/_tsml_research_resources/soton/iridis/iridis_python.md

 Installation guide for Python packages on Iridis and useful slurm commands.

-The Iridis wiki provides a lot of useful information and getting started guides for using ADA. https://sotonac.sharepoint.com/teams/HPCCommunityWiki
+The Iridis wiki provides a lot of useful information and getting started guides for using Iridis. https://sotonac.sharepoint.com/teams/HPCCommunityWiki

 Server address: iridis5.soton.ac.uk